 WHFSC adopts the Code of Social Work Practice in delivering a suite of social programmes and services to meet the needs of the community.
 Through integrated professional practice comprising of casework, group work and community work, our team of professional practitioners attend to the varying needs of individuals and families.

 As the focal point of social services in the community, our professional social work practitioners attend to enquiries about social services from residents in our community.
 Through an intake assessment, we link the residents up who requires support and services.
-WHFSC also provides casework and counselling to bring forth customized assessment and develop a collaborative intervention plan to support individuals and families through the challenges that they face.
+WHFSC also provides casework and counselling to bring forth customised assessment and develop a collaborative intervention plan to support individuals and families through the challenges that they face.

 |Fees for Casework and Counselling|